-We have also partnered with the Agriculture Alliance of the Caribbean, a regional alliance of farmers’ associations and non-government organizations in the Caribbean whose efforts are directly involved in production, marketing, advocacy, and capacity building.
-Their mission of enhancing Caribbean food and nutrition security by strengthening farmer organizations coincides with ours nicely.
-We also enjoy planting breadfruit trees with The Exuma Foundation as they seek to enhance the quality of life for the people of Exuma educationally and communally.
+We are now partnered with the Agriculture Alliance of the Caribbean, whos mission is to enhancing Caribbean food and nutrition security by strengthening farmer organizations.
+In addition, we work with The Exuma Foundation as they seek to enhance the quality of life for the people of Exuma educationally and communally.

 In October of 2021 we sent a new shipment of trees to the Bahamas.
 We sent trees to Andros, Nassau, Eleuthera, and Freeport with the help of many volunteers including Olympian and Member of Parliament Iram Lewis.
 You can learn all about this successful tree shipment in Our Latest News!
 The trees are looking well and we cannot wait to see their progress.